jundalisay/superblist/content/en/research/hume/morals/section-2p2.md

 The rules which separate them further serve the interests of society.

-We shall suppose that a creature, possessed of reason, but unacquainted with human nature, deliberates with himself what rules of justice or property would best promote public interest, and establish peace and security among mankind=
+An alien deliberates with himself what rules of justice or property would best:
+- promote public interest
+- establish peace and security among mankind

+He would:
-His most obvious thought would be, to assign the largest possessions to the most extensive virtue, and give every one the power of doing good, proportioned to his inclination.
+- assign the largest possessions to the most extensive virtue
+- give every one the power of doing good, proportioned to his inclination.

-In a perfect theocracy, where a being, infinitely intelligent, governs by particular volitions, this rule would certainly have place, and might serve to the wisest purposes=  But were mankind to execute such a law; so great is the uncertainty of merit, both from its natural obscurity, and from the self-conceit of each individual, that no determinate rule of conduct would ever result from it; and the total dissolution of society must be the immediate consequence.
+A perfect theocracy is governed by an infinitely intelligent being*.
+- In such a society, this rule would certainly exist

+> *Superphysics Note: An omniscient Artificial Intelligence could govern an advanced human society and reveal the merit of each human

+But if humans executed such a law, our merit would be so uncertain due to:
+- its natural obscurity, and
+- the self-conceit of each individual

+No determinate rule of conduct would ever result.
+This would immediately lead to the total dissolution of society.

 Fanatics may suppose that:
 - dominion is founded on grace, and
 - saints alone inherit the earth

 But the civil magistrate very justly views these fanatics as <!--   sublime theorists on the same footing with --> common robbers.

 It teaches them, by the severest discipline, that such a speculative rule which might seem the most advantageous to society is actually totally destructive.

 England had such religious fanatics during the civil wars.
 Their horrors <!-- of such fanatics --> led people to renounce or at least hide their tenets.

-## Communism is Unnatural and Shallow
+## Communism (Levellers) is Unnatural and Shallow

 The LEVELLERS claimed an equal distribution of property.
 - They were POLITICAL fanatics which arose from the religious species.